ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/an-evening-with-beverly-luff-linn-prize.markdown

   \ to retrieve the stolen funds.
 But Lulu seizes the opportunity to run off in search\
   \ of her mystery man - and events only get crazier from there…"
 section2-content: "<p>To celebrate the release of the hilarious movie: An Evening\
-  \ With Beverly Luff-Linn we have 3 bundles with the film on Blu-Ray, posters and\
+  \ With Beverly Luff-Linn, we have 3 bundles with the film on Blu-Ray, posters and\
   \ downloads of the amazing soundtrack by Andy Hung (The F**ck Buttons) to give away\
   \ to 3 lucky NME readers!</p>\r\n<p>Want it to be yours?
 Think no more and enter\
   \ the form below for a chance to win and enjoy this funny comedy!</p>\r\n<p>Good\